marcinjahn/puff/README.md

 ### Project subdirectories are not supported

 Puff can manage only one-level depth of files in a project.
-For example, if you initialize the following path as a puff project - `/home/user/code/app1` - you can `puff add` only files that are directly in that directory.
+For example, if you initialize the following path as a Puff project - `/home/user/code/app1` - you can `puff add` only files that are directly in that directory.

 If you see a use case for lifting that limitation, feel free to create a Pull